onurtokat/data_translator/README.md

 additional configuration may required for embedded container dependencies.

 In this application, when Spring boot wake up, application begins to load initial data to mongo db.
 Therefore, it is required to wait loading data to mongo db.

+### Expected deliveries

+The service can run both on our SaaS platform and on premise installations.
+Delivered service can be easily run on premise even in case where docker is not available.

 ### Installing